Minnesota Golden Gophers women's volleyball: 2015

 After a frustrating 2014 season that saw the Golden Gophers miss the NCAA tournament for the first time since 1998, Minnesota started the season unranked in the AVCA preseason poll, and was picked to finish fifth in the Big Ten.
 Under the stewardship of Big Ten Coach of the Year and AVCA Coach of the Year Hugh McCutcheon, and led by the play of four AVCA All-Americans, Minnesota trumped all expectations, on its way to an 18–2 Big Ten conference record that was the best in its history and earned the program its second-ever Big Ten conference championship, the first one since 2002.
 The Golden Gophers entered the NCAA Tournament with a 26–4 record that earned them the top seed in their bracket and the No. 2 overall seed.
 After dropping just one set in regional play, Minnesota arrived at the Final Four in Omaha, Nebraska, where it lost in the national semifinals to the Texas Longhorns.

 2016

 Minnesota lost 3–1 to eventual national champion Stanford in the 2016 NCAA semifinals.
 Minnesota had been ranked #1 in the final AVCA regular-season poll, but were seeded #2 going into the tournament, behind #1 Nebraska.

 2019

 As the overall #7 seed in the tournament, Minnesota advanced to its sixth Final Four in program history with a 3-0 sweep of unseeded Louisville.
 As in 2016, Minnesota lost to eventual national champion Stanford in the 2019 NCAA semifinals.

+Players

 All-Americans

 A list of first, second, third team and honorable mention AVCA All-American volleyball players.